 I have always had a passion for learning and love to share that passion with others.
 This inspired me to begin a career in education.
 After studying at Emory University for several years, I transferred to Kennesaw State University to complete a degree in Middle Grades Education.
 While my academic focus has been on social studies and language arts for middle school students, I also enjoy teaching science and art.
 While tutoring, I maintain a positive, authoritative demeanor and engage students using research-proven motivation techniques.
 I have worked as a substitute teacher and tutor for several years and have led an after-school homework help program.
 My interests include fitness, drawing, eating spicy food, and exploring cities.

-Kennesaw State University - BS, Middle Grades Education SS & LA
+Undergraduate Degree: Kennesaw State University - Bachelor of Science, Middle Grades Education SS & LA

 AP Studio Art: 2-D Design